mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 there is a relation between those two, but, what do you think about this?

 **Ben:** [00:46:46] Oh, sure. so there's two questions there.
-The first was about the future of RCS. feature of RCS is primarily just focused on making the library smaller, more efficient and kind of keeping up with changes and modern platform.
+The first was about the future of RxJS. feature of RxJS is primarily just focused on making the library smaller, more efficient and kind of keeping up with changes and modern platform.
 So for example, abort controller is now going to become ubiquitous.
 So maybe we don't need subscriptions anymore.
-We can use the abort controller and these sorts of things. so that's the future of RCS and it's it's, it is what it is.
+We can use the abort controller and these sorts of things. so that's the future of RxJS and it's it's, it is what it is.
 It's a utility library.
 Now, as far as its relation to the no-code movement.
-I think that RCS is a solid fit for some of the internals of things that might be, tools that might be used in no-code. and the reason I say this, or not even just RCS, but reactive programming in general, the reason I say this is because reactive programming is based off the principle that, you can kind of piece things together like Legos.
+I think that RxJS is a solid fit for some of the internals of things that might be, tools that might be used in no-code. and the reason I say this, or not even just RxJS, but reactive programming in general, the reason I say this is because reactive programming is based off the principle that, you can kind of piece things together like Legos.
 So you can say, okay, well, I've got a stream of data of this shape. you don't